runKleisli/verified-integer-gaussian-elimination/README.md

 * `groupElemOwnDoubleImpliesNeut` : Groups have a unique idempotent, the identity.
 * `ringNeutralIsMultZeroL`/...`R` : Ring additive identity is a multiplicative zero.
 * `ringNegationCommutesWithLeftMult`/...`RightMult` : _a_ \* (\- _b_) = \- (_a_ \* _b_) = (\- _a_) \* _b_.

+## Data.Matrix.ZZVerified

+Identities whose proof is particular to ZZ, mainly because of the limitations caused by Issue #24 on GitHub.
+Some duplicate functionality.

+Proved:
+* `zzVecNeutralIsVecPtwiseProdZeroL`/...`R` — the zero vector is a zero of the dot product `(<:>)`.
+Name is incorrect for the identity stated.
+Overlaps w/ `neutralVectIsDotProductZero_R`/...`L` respectively in Data.Matrix.LinearCombinations.
+* `zzVecNeutralIsVecMatMultZero`/...`MatVec`... — likewise of vector-matrix and matrix-vector multiplication.
+Overlaps w/ `neutralVectIsVectTimesZero`/`emptyVectIsTimesVectZero` in Data.Matrix.LinearCombinations respectively.

+Declared:
+* `zzVecNeutralIsNeutralL`/...`R` — the zero vector is an identity for vector addition.
+Overlaps w/ `monoidNeutralIsNeutralL_Vect` in Data.Matrix.AlgebraicVerified.
+* `zzVecScalarUnityIsUnity` — scalar multiplication of a `Vect _ ZZ` by `1` yields the original vector.
+Overlaps w/ `moduleScalarUnityIsUnity_Vect` in Data.Matrix.AlgebraicVerified.